-I'm showing no further questions in queue at this time.
+Operator: I'm showing no further questions in queue at this time.
 I'd like to turn the call back to Ms. Davis for any closing remarks.

+Julie Davis

-Julie Davis - Liquidity Services, Inc. - Senior Director of IR
+Senior Director-Investor Relations, Liquidity Services, Inc.

 Thank you for joining our call today.
 That concludes our time.
 We're happy to take follow-up calls afterwards.
 Thank you.